cactus-blossom-it-services-limited/satsuma/README.md

 The app exposes a JSON API of data in a pgsql table named 'books'

-Books can be added using:
+Books can be managed using:

 `heroku pg:psql`